Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138313.png) [Egg Head]( https://retroachievements.org/achievement/125552)
 _Ship a total of 100 Eggplants._

 Eggplant is a Fall crop and is really the only Fall crop there is.
-It takes 7 days to grow, costs 300G for the seeds.
+It takes 7 days to grow and costs 300G for the seeds.
 Like corn and tomatoes, it will regrow and will do so after 3 days.
 Ship 100 of these and the achievement will trigger.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138312.png) [Very Berry]( https://retroachievements.org/achievement/125553)
 _Ship a total of 100 Strawberries._

 You can buy Strawberry seeds in Winter.
-However, to grow them you will need a greenhouse.
-They will only grow in the greenhouse.
-The seeds cost 500G to buy and they will grow after 5 days.
+However, to grow them, you will need a greenhouse, as they will only grow there.
+The seeds cost 500G to buy and grow after 5 days.
 They will not regrow.
 Once you grow and ship 100 of them, the achievement will trigger.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138311.png) [Shipped for Breakfast]( https://retroachievements.org/achievement/125554)
 _Ship a total of 100 Eggs._

 For this, you will need chickens.
-The more chickens the more eggs you will get.
+The more chickens you have, the more eggs you will get.
 You will get one egg per chicken each day.
-Keep in mind that not feeding them or leaving them out in the winter or rain, can make the sick and they will not produce any eggs.
-But once you get 100 and ship them, you will get the achievement.
+Keep in mind that not feeding them, or leaving them out in the winter or rain can make the sick and they will not produce any eggs.
+Once you get 100 and ship them, you will get the achievement.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138310.png) [Got Milk?]( https://retroachievements.org/achievement/125555)
 _Ship a total of 100 Milk._

 For Milk, you will need cows.
 Only cows can be milked, so don’t bother trying to milk your sheep (or other animals…).
-You can get 1 milk per day per cow so the more cows you get, the faster you will get this.
+You can get 1 milk per day per cow, so the more cows you get, the faster you will get this.
 Ship 100 milk over the course of your game and you will be awarded this achievement.

 =-----------------------------------------------------------=